ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## log_queries_probability {#log-queries-probability}

-Allows a user to write to [query_log](../../operations/system-tables/query_log.md) system table only a sample of queries selected randomly with the specified probability.
+Allows a user to write to [query_log](../../operations/system-tables/query_log.md), [query_thread_log](../../operations/system-tables/query_thread_log.md), and [query_views_log](../../operations/system-tables/query_views_log.md) system tables only a sample of queries selected randomly with the specified probability.
 It helps to reduce the load with a large volume of queries in a second.

 Possible values:

--   0 — Queries are not logged in `query_log`.
+-   0 — Queries are not logged in tables.
 -   Positive floating-point number in the range [0..1].
-For example, if the setting value is `0,5`, about half of the queries are logged in `query_log`.
+For example, if the setting value is `0,5`, about half of the queries are logged in tables.
--   1 — All queries are logged in `query_log`.
+-   1 — All queries are logged in tables.

 Default value: `1`.